vertexvaar/logs/README.md

 ## TODO

 * Register as devlog
-* Ensure log sources are processed only once
 * Identify and fix that one bug that sometimes won't delete a log entry
 * Add a log writer filter (to deselect log readers/erasers) #4